 The amendments are effective for annual periods beginning on or after 1 January 2023.
-Application of these amendments is not expected to have any significant impact on the Company's financial statements.
+Application of these amendments do not have any significant impact on the Company's financial statements.

-iii.
 IAS 12 - Income Taxes

-The IASB has published 'Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS12)' that clarify how companies account for deferred tax on transactions such as leases and decommissioning obligations.
-Accordingly, the initial recognition exemption, provided in IAS 12.15(b) and IAS 12.24, does not apply to transactions in which equal amounts of deductible and taxable temporary differences arise on initial recognition.
+- (1) The IASB has published 'Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12)' that clarify how companies account for deferred tax on transactions such as leases and decommissioning obligations.
+Accordingly, the initial recognition exemption, provided in IAS 12.15(b) and IAS 12.24, does not apply to transactions in which equal amounts of deductible and taxable temporary differences arise on initial recognition. - The amendments are effective for annual reporting periods beginning on or after 1 January 2023. - (II) The IASB has issued amendments to provide a temporary exception to the requirements regarding deferred tax assets and liabilities related to pillar two income taxes.
+The amendments introduce an exception to the requirements in the standard that an entity does not recognise and does not disclose information about deferred tax assets and liabilities related to the OECD pillar two income taxes.